ZNguyenLe/NguyensBookStore/NguyensBookStore/ReadMe.txt

 - tried navigating to the CoverType tab and it didnt work
 - the admin area was not specified in the CoverTypeController.cs
 - implemented the admin area fix and now the page loads.
+- added buttons to the form to test if it will display.
 -